OfficeDev/teams-toolkit/packages/fx-core/templates/core/v3Migration/migrationReport.md

 # Upgrade Summary

 Congratulations!
 You can continue your development now.
-Your project has been upgraded to work with latest Teams Toolkit.
+Your project has been upgraded to work with the latest Teams Toolkit.

 Most of existing features behave similar with previous Teams Toolkit.
 You can visit https://aka.ms/teamsfx-v5.0-guide to learn the new features.
 And read [Important changes to your development flow](#important-changes-to-your-development-flow) to understand the changes to your development flow.